Kindle Ereader vs Kobo Glo

 2023.
 Kindle e-readers get List view option for Collections

 The latest firmware update Kindle introduces a new feature within the Collections view – List mode.
 Previously, the Library section provided options for Grid view and List view, while Collections only supported Grid view for reasons known to Amazon.
 However, this recent update now offers the List view option for Collections as well.
 This addition allows users to organize their content according to their preferences.
 While some may not find this change significant, many users will appreciate the ability to display their e-books in list format within their collections.
 Interestingly, despite both the Kindle and the Kindle Scribe receiving the update simultaneously, the List view option for Collections remains unavailable on the Kindle Scribe.
-There is a possibility that Amazon has distinct plans for the Scribe, and it is hopeful that the List view feature for Collections will eventually be introduced to the Scribe along with other Scribe-specific enhancements in the future.
+There is a possibility that Amazon has distinct plans for the Scribe and it is hopeful that the List view feature for Collections will eventually be introduced to the Scribe along with other Scribe-specific enhancements in the future.

 2022.
 New basic Kindle offers premium Paperwhite features for under $100

-Amazon has introduced a new 6-inch Kindle that is hailed as its "lightest and most compact" e-reader yet.
-Although it joins Amazon's regular Kindle lineup, its specifications align more closely with the $139.99 Paperwhite model.
-It incorporates several features from the premium lineup, including a high-resolution display of 300ppi for sharp text and graphics, a dark mode, and USB-C charging.
-Notable improvements include a battery life lasting up to six weeks per charge, 16GB of storage (twice the capacity of its 2019 predecessor), and the return of the adjustable front light.
-Impressively, this new Kindle is priced at just $99.99, a mere $10 increase from the previous generation, making it an enticing option for those seeking an upgrade from older models that lost the ability to browse, borrow, or purchase books directly from the Kindle Store last month.
+Amazon has introduced a new 6-inch Kindle, touting it as its "lightest and most compact" e-reader to date.
+Although this device is the latest addition to Amazon's standard Kindle lineup, its features are more comparable to the $139.99 Paperwhite model.
+It incorporates several attributes from the premium range, including a 300ppi high-resolution display for "crystal-clear text and images" (up from 167ppi), a dark mode and USB-C charging.
+Additional enhancements include a battery life of up to six weeks per charge and 16GB of storage, which is twice the capacity of its 2019 predecessor.
+The adjustable front light has also been reinstated.
+Notably, this new Kindle is priced at $99.99 — just a $10 increase from the previous generation, making it an attractive option for anyone looking to upgrade from an older model that lost the capability to browse, borrow, or purchase books directly from the Kindle Store last month.

 2021.
 Kindle update brings new navigation options